 The thiamine deficiency syndrome M74 is a reproductive disorder, which causes mortality among yolk-sac fry of Baltic salmon.
-The development of M74 is caused by a deficiency of thiamine in the salmon eggs that, in turn, is suggested to be coupled to an abundant but unbalanced fish diet with too low concentration of thiamine in relation to fat and energy content (Keinänen et al., 2012).
-The intake of thiamine for Baltic salmon in relation to energy and fat remains lowest by eating young clupeids, especially young sprat (Keinänen et al., 2012).
+At its worst, thiamine deficiency symptoms, such as wiggling behavior and mortalities have also been recorded among adults in brood stocks before and during the spawning period.
+The development of M74 is caused by a deficiency of thiamine (vitamin B1) in the salmon eggs that, in turn, is suggested to be coupled to an abundant but unbalanced fish diet with too low concentration of thiamine in relation to fat and energy content (Keinänen et al., 2012).
+The intake of thiamine for Baltic salmon in relation to energy and fat remains lowest by eating young clupeids, especially young sprat (Sprattus sprattus)(Keinänen et al., 2012).
 Total biomass of sprat in the Baltic main basin and salmon growth are positively correlated.
 Further, variation in the condition factor of prespawning salmon is explained by fluctuations in the biomass of sprat (Mikkonen et al., 2011).
 The high growth rate of salmon seems not as such be the cause, but rather the abundance of prey and its quality are responsible for M74 (Mikkonen et al., 2011).
 To inhibit M74, great variation in the size of prey stocks utilized by salmon should be avoided.